 Game

-Toss beanbags to hit a targets showing nutritious food choices to eat for breakfast.
+Toss beanbags to hit targets showing nutritious food choices to eat for breakfast.

 Power your day with nutritious breakfast choices.

-Learners stand in a large circle.
-Point out a diameter line separating two sides.
-If a learner prefers the first option, they move to the left side of the diameter line, making a side-to-side line facing the other side.
-If they prefer the second option, they move to the right side of the diameter line, making a side-to-side line facing the other side.
+Learners form a large circle.
+Identify a center line that divides the circle into two sides.
+If a learners prefers the first option they move to the left side of the center line.
+If a learner prefers the second option, they move to the right side of the center line.
+This forms a side-to-side line facing the other options side.
 After each question, learners return to their place in the circle.
 Emphasize "eat more," "eat some," and "eat less" as you read the following questions:

 Teacher note: Refer to the Red-Light, Yellow-Light and Green-Light Foods article for background information on the stoplight tool and Eat More, Eat Some, Eat Less food categories.